RichGibson/vienna_guide/README.md

   resistance.
 The abbreviation for Österreich is OE.
 E is the fifth letter of the alphabet.

-- Buffet Trzesniewski Dorotheergasse, Schleifmühlgasse 11, 1040 Wien, Austria
+- Buffet Trzesniewski Dorotheergasse
+  Dorotheergasse 1, 1010 Wien
   [Cute little sandwiches.](https://photos.app.goo.gl/enUcDy9ct71DoByn9)

   (there is another Buffet Trzesniewski on Mariahilfer Straße by the Zieglergasse